List of photographic films: Color negative films

-Colour films 100, 400, 800 are thought to be based on Kodacolor VR formulations from the mid-1980s.
+Color films 100, 400, 800 are thought to be based on Kodacolor VR formulations from the mid-1980s.
 All currently manufactured by Kodak in USA.

 Color reversal (slide) films

 Although made for cross processing in C-41 process chemistry these films will provide normal slides if E-6 processed.

+Luckyfilm

+Lucky Group Corporation in Baoding, Héběi province, China produced a range of color, black and white, and chromogenic black and white consumer films. color film was produced initially in conjunction with Kodak after signing a 20-year partnership which Kodak ended in 2007 after four years.
+However, after a long pause in 2024 Luckyfilm re-released their SHD 100 and SHD 400 black and white films.
+Luckyfilm also plans, if the demand is there, to re-release color film stock as well.